rstudio/bookdown.org/content/archive/internal/content-68ffa8db-a8cf-468c-94cd-e0ff75ad9f33.md

 covered in this unit.
 We will switch the order presented in the book Introduction to Statistical Learning and start with bootstrap and then proceed to cross-validation.
 By the end of this module you should be able to: The file bmd.csv contains 169 records of bone densitometries (measurement of bone mineral density).
-The following variables were collected: ...
+The following variables were collected: The ...